BogdanIrimie/cloud-controller/README.md

-# cloud-controller
+# gCloudController
-A cloud controller that is able to start preemptive virtual machines and virtual machines in order to reduce cost and offer QoS guarantees.
+gCloudController is a cloud controller / manager that is able to start preemptive virtual machines and virtual machines in order to reduce cost and offer QoS guarantees.

 ## Installation
 In order to build and run controller you will need: